Scott2444/Production-Calculator/WorkflowDesign.md

 # Workflow Design

-Workflow calculations are the centeral idea and the most complex part of this project.
+Workflow calculations are the central idea and the most complex part of this project.
 Basic Critera:

 1. Automatically calculate a production line based on a product rate requirement